tjouan/mmve/README.md

 MMVE
 ====

-  Mass mv Edit: use your editor to move (rename) files.
+  Mass MV Edit: use your editor to move (rename) files.

 TODO